-6 Ways To Practice Mindful Eating
+6 Ways To Practice Mindful Eating This Summer

 The term "mindful eating" gets thrown around a lot, for it's more than just paying attention to your chewing and eating slower.
 It's truly allowing yourself to become aware of the positive and nurturing opportunities that are available through your food selection and preparation, while respecting your own inner wisdom.

 Mindful eating involves using all your senses to choose which food to eat, that is both satisfying to you and nourishing to your body.
 You also acknowledge your response to these different types of foods without judgement, whether it's good or bad.
 Most importantly, you become aware of physical hunger and fullness cues, so you can properly decide when to begin and end eating.
 If you're more intrigued now, try these six ways to practice mindful eating yourself.

 It's easy to eat because you're bored, sad, or simply want to.
 However, mindful eating involves you actually responding your body's needs and becoming aware of your personal hunger signals.
 Therefore, rather than just eating when we get emotional signals, see if your stomach is growling, your energy is low, or you're feeling a little lightheaded.
 Too often, we eat when our mind tells us to, rather than our bodies.
 Listen deeply to your body’s signals for hunger to practice mindful eating, and learn what your emotional hunger triggers are.

 Let Your Body Catch Up To Your Brain